excerpt from the upcoming book ‘Without Office’ by E. Mironichev

 Facebook, InBev, The Guardian, SoundCloud, KPMG, Visa, IBM.
 A typical picture: on one side of the

-space, a small group of entrepreneurs are sitting around, discussing a new trend, and across the room, an
+space, a small group of entrepreneurs is sitting around, discussing a new trend, and across the room, an

 Excel marketer is engaged in data analysis, while nearby a designer wearing headphones is creating